 The difference between a 24-spoke and an equivalent 28-spoke wheel was measured in the wind tunnel by Flo Cycling.
 The conclusion was that the weight difference of 30 grams would have basically zero effect and the aero effect would result in 2 seconds per 40 km, which could mean 3 minutes over a 4000-km route.
 Normally, the extra rigidity and security of having more spokes is more than worth this minimal cost.

 The cheapest spokes are plain gauge, meaning that their diameter is constant throughout their length (typically 2.0 mm).
-Butted spokes that are thinner in the middle section than at the ends are only slightly more expensive, are lighter, and should be more durable because the narrower central section gives them some elasticity.
+Butted spokes that are thinner in the middle section than at the ends are only slightly more expensive, are lighter, and should be more durable because the narrower central section gives them some elasticity and the butting process actually adds strength (see this article).
 Butted spokes with extremely narrow central sections (e.g., 2.0 mm at the ends and 1.5 mm wide) tend to be a lot less rigid and are more difficult to build with and maintain because the spokes easily twist instead of the nipple tightening.
 I therefore prefer more moderately butted spokes (1.8 mm in the center) like the DT Swiss Competition (Amazon).

 If you want the ultimate in lightweight spokes that are strong, are easy to build with, and are more aerodynamic than standard spokes, then bladed/aero’ spokes are an excellent option.
-A tool can be used to stop bladed spokes from twisting while building or truing the wheel, which is a massive advantage.
+A tool can be used to stop bladed spokes from twisting while building or truing the wheel, which is a massive advantage, and the extra forming process again adds strength (again, see this article).
 Unfortunately, bladed spokes cost much more than round spokes.
 I tend to use the DT Swiss Aerolite spokes (Amazon), but Spaim CX-Ray spokes are also very good.

 The front rim and tire are the most important parts of the bike for aerodynamics (see the Air Resistance of the Bike page).
 Rims that are less than 30 mm deep are considered shallow and within these the differences in aerodynamic performance are small.
 Mid-depth rims in the 30-50 mm range can make a significant improvement in aerodynamics over shallow rims.
 Modern rims in this range perform reasonably well in all but the strongest crosswinds without greatly affecting bike handling.
 Deep rims (over 50 mm) are not so suitable for unsupported ultracycling because they can cause problems with bike handling in severe crosswinds, and so may be a problem on some sections of the route.